 As soon as our bus took off, our guide cautioned us that we were in for a very full and very hectic day.
 That is one thing I learned from this tour – if you book a trip that visits 4 places in a single day, you get the advantage of seeing lots of stuff all in one shot.
 The downside is that you do not get to spend much time in any one place.
-Our guide warned us of this, probably to set expectations so everyone on the bus knew what we had signed up for.
+Our guide warned us of this, probably to set expectations so everyone on the bus knew what they had signed up for.

 Our first stop of the day was Windsor Castle.
 Tour groups arrive at Windsor before the gates have even opened, each tour hoping to be among the first in line so that they can get their group in as quickly as possible.
 Once the gates opened, the line moved pretty quickly and we were inside the grounds, which are immense.
 It was really interesting to find this castle right in the middle of an otherwise busy city.
 I’ve always imagined castles being remote places out in the middle of the countryside, but in England, they are right in the city with the hustle and bustle all around them.

 Upon entering the castle, our guide told us to head immediately towards the State Apartments and Queen Mary’s Dollhouse.
-We only had about 90 minutes in Windsor, a place that some people spend the better part of a whole day, so we had to move fast.
+We only had about 90 minutes in Windsor, a place that some people spend the better part of a whole day exploring, so we had to move fast.
 We started with the State Apartments, since they had a shorter line.
 There were no photos allowed inside the apartments, so I have none to share with this article, but we basically went through a number of rooms containing various pieces of furniture, art, and armor.
 Attendants were stationed in each room to answer questions or point out things of interest to visitors.

 Lacock is known for its unspoiled appearance.
 There are no street lights, satellite dishes, or any signs of technology anywhere.
-Because of this, the village and the nearby abbey are often used to shoot period pieces, including lots of Jane Austen works.
+Because of this, the village and the nearby abbey are often used to shoot period pieces, including lots of Jane Austen’s works.
 The area was also heavily used in the Harry Potter movies, something my entire family was very excited for!

 Unfortunately, we only had about 45 minutes in Lacock, which was barely enough time to get off the bus, walk down a few streets, and get back to our seats.
 We did not have time to visit the Abbey, which is where many of the classroom scenes in Hogwarts were filmed for the Harry Potter movies.
 Once again, this is the drawback of a tour like this – you do not get enough time to really explore any one destination.
 If we ever return to the UK, we absolutely plan on spending more time in the English countryside, especially in the village and abbey at Lacock.